Here’s an interesting revelation:

 Look, I had a girlfriend who once described to me some of her favorite porn.
 It was a well-known, long-running gonzo series that absolutely portrayed a cynical male fantasy.
 She liked the conceit that was repeated in every scene, the dynamic it created, the men and women involved.

 She was no dummy, no sap, a strong woman to be sure, but she went with the fantasy, male though it was, rather than recoiling from it.
-I’m not saying other women should have the same mindset—I think, rather, than many already do.
+I’m not saying other women

 I don’t know how my ex would feel about porn made for women, but my guess is that she might not notice any difference, and would generally like a scene based on particular, ephemeral traits, including the attractiveness of the actors of both genders.